Skip to content

 Emitting events without a service

-Handlers provide an emit class method for triggering events from controllers, jobs, or other code that isn't a Servus service:
+Event classes provide an emit class method for triggering events from controllers, jobs, or other code that isn't a Servus service:

 ruby